Field of Study

 This AP course is designed to be the equivalent of a two-semester introductory college or university art history survey course.

 - There are no prerequisites for AP Art History; however, students who have been particularly successful in humanities courses, such as history and literature, or in studio art courses are especially encouraged to enroll since those experiences will likely support and enrich the context of the art history course.

 Course Texts and Materials

-- Gardner’s Art through the Ages: A Concise Global History, 4th Edition
+- Gardner’s Art through the Ages A Global History (with CourseMate, 2 terms (12 months) Printed Access Card), 14th Edition

 - The Annotated Mona Lisa: A Crash Course in Art History From Prehistoric to Post-Modern by Carol Strickland, 2nd edition